Top 5 Most In-Demand Programming Languages in the Today's Job Market.

-In the technological wonderland that is today’s modern world, there are many languages and codes that machines, programs, hardware, software, or any other electronics, use to operate and function correctly.
-Specialists, or programmers, can go into that code, and edit some of it for all new functions and behaviors.
+In the technological wonderland that is today’s modern world, there are multiple programming languages that machines, programs, hardware, software, or any other electronics, use to operate and function correctly.
+But now in the post-pandemic job market, does software development still remain an attractive career path to enter?

-This might sound like a boring type of job until you realize the range of applications of these programming languages.
+Software development might sound like a boring type of career until you realize the range of applications of these programming languages.
 These applications can be as small as the Flappy Bird game on your iPhone, to as large as assisting construction workers to control giant cranes to build skyscrapers and assisting astronauts to control spaceships.

-Today, Learning To Program Is an Unwritten Job Requirement
+Today, The Ability To Code Is Often an Unwritten Job Requirement.

 And as a matter of fact, between a job candidate who can or cannot program, the employers will always choose the candidate who got their hands dirty with programming.
 You can find more information about employers’ expectations in our article “7 Magic Spells: How To Enchant the Recruiter at the Job Interview.”

 Benefits of Learning Programming Languages.

 It is beneficial to learn at least one programming language for many reasons.
 Firstly, software development is one of the best-paid professions, that also guarantees good benefits such as the possibility to work remotely and flexible working hours.
 It not only allows for solid remuneration but also has a positive impact on professional development and gives a sense of personal freedom.

 Secondly, as much as we cannot fully predict the evolution of the job market (as we also described in the article “Race Against the Machine”) we can relatively safely assume that the demand for software programmers will only grow for another ten to twenty years.

 Therefore, if you decide to become a software developer right now, you can be sure that you will manage to become financially free before this demand ever ends.
 Which means lifelong safety.